Bounds for elimination of unknowns in systems of differential-algebraic equations: Introduction

 \section{Introduction}

 Consider a system of equations (e.g., linear, polynomial, differential) in two sets of unknowns, $\bm{x}$ and $\bm{y}$.
-To \emph{eliminate} the $\bm{x}$-variables is to find, if it exists, an equation $g(\bm{y}) = 0$ involving only the $\bm{y}$-variables that holds for every solution of~\eqref{eq:main}.
+To \emph{eliminate} the $\bm{x}$-variables is to find, if it exists, a nontrivial equation $g(\bm{y}) = 0$ involving only the $\bm{y}$-variables that holds for every solution of~\eqref{eq:main} (a stronger version of the problem is to describe all such equations).
 Elimination of unknowns for systems of equations of different types, starting from Gaussian elimination for linear systems, is a classical problem.
 In this paper, we study elimination of unknowns in systems of differential-algebraic equations (DAEs), existing applications of which include combinatorics~\cite{BBM2017}, mathematical analysis of dynamic models~\cite{Boulier2007,Juan2008,HOPY,Jiafan2009}, and control theory~\cite{Diop1989,Diop1991}.